msolorio/aws_solutions_architect_exam_notes/notes/9-block-and-file-storage/intro.md

   - SMB protocol
   - NTFS
   - Microsoft Active Directory

+- **Does not integrate with S3 like Lustre**

+- supports ACLs

 - high availability
-  - a standby backup can be created in another AZ
+  - can replicate data within AZ

 - multi-AZ
+  - can have active and standby in separate AZs

 - Can connect from on-premise data center with VPN or Direct Connect

 ### Lustre